Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "Lorna called Brad and asked if we could bring the girls to the studio," Neil continued, "so that they would see that's it's all make-believe.
 Brad said it was OK so here we are.

-"Alyssa," Neil asked, "would you please speak to Nicole and Marion and explain to them that everything they see you do on Charmed is just you acting?
+"Alyssa," Neil asked, "could you speak to Nicole and Marion and explain to them that everything they see you do on Charmed is just you acting?
 That you're Alyssa Milano and that Phoebe doesn't really exist?"

 "Uh...sure," Alyssa said.
 "Uh...Derry, why don't you show the Palmers around the rest of the studio.
 I'll talk to the girls privately."

 "Thank you," Lorna said. "we really appreciate this."
-Derry led the Palmers towards another part of the soundstage and Alyssa kneeled down next to the girls so no one would hear them.
+Derry took the Palmers down the hallway and Alyssa kneeled down next to the girls so no one would hear them.
 She looked at Marion and then at Nicole, faces she had come to know very well in San Francisco.

 "Did this ghost have a name?" she asked them.